-I am a philosopher, phenomenologist, and political theorist who works in the areas of Africana philosophy, philosophy of race and gender, existentialism, and philosophy of science.
+I am a philosopher, phenomenologist, and political theorist who works in the areas of Africana philosophy, Africana political thought, philosophy of race and gender, existentialism, and philosophy of science.
 I am an assistant professor of philosophy at Sam Houston State University and have a PhD in philosophy from University of Connecticut.
-I am on the editorial board for the APA blog Black Issues in Philosophy and serve on the awards committee for the Caribbean Philosophical Association, where I am also currently the secretary of institutional memory and archiving.
+I am co-editor of the APA blog Black Issues in Philosophy and book reviews editor (North America) for Sartre Studies International.
+I serve on the awards committee for the Caribbean Philosophical Association, where I am also currently the secretary of institutional memory and archiving.

 "Existential Psychoanalysis and Sociogeny."
 Sartre Studies International 27:2 (2021), pp. 48-59.

 “Political Service through the Human Sciences: Woodson’s Mis-Education of the Negro as Political Philosophy.”
 Southern Journal of Philosophy 59:3, September 2021, pp. 342-361.
-(Can be read here without subscription.)
+(Can be read here open access.)

 “Decrypting Caliban’s Immanence: A Meditation on Ricardo Sanín-Restrepo’s Being and Contingency.”
 Caliban’s Readings, July 20, 2021.
 (Open Access.)